claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   to authenticate to.
 We will explore later the ways attackers use forcibly gain authentication to a system.
-* Social media and forums: Attackers can learn and share information on how to use technology to enhance IPV through the usage of this applications.
+* Social media and forums: Attackers can learn and share information on how to use technology to enhance IPV through the usage of these applications.
 They can also receive narrative justification to condone their behaviour.
 They can also perform cyberstalking, cyberbullying, doxxing with the usage of these tools.
 * Perception of threat: the mere perception of using technology to enhance IPV